webbisivut-zz/woocommerce-custom-shipping-methods/readme.txt

 = I can not see distance based fee on my checkout =

 1) Google has changed their policy, and now you need to have a billing account enabled, in order to use their API.
-More info: <a href="https://console.cloud.google.com/project/_/billing/enable" target="_blank">https://console.cloud.google.com/project/_/billing/enable</a>
+More info: https://console.cloud.google.com/project/_/billing/enable

 2) Check your plugin settings, you need to have enabled atleast one shipping method for the fee.